Inter-particle potentials in a scalar QFT with a Higgs-like mediating field: Three Particle State

 \subsubsection{Case 2: $V(x_{21} = x_{31} = x_{23} = \Delta, \mu) = V(\Delta, \mu)$}

-Another case for which $V_C$ can be expressed in closed from is when $\mu = 0$ and the coordinates are at the vertices of an equilateral triangle (see Appendix A for details).
-The regularized total interparticle potential in that case is given by
+Another case for which $V_C$ can be expressed in closed from is when the coordinates are at the vertices of an equilateral triangle (see Appendix A for details).
+With the previous choice of the units of length and energy, we have